What ‘Southern Charm’ Fans Can Expect From Season 6

 In what seems like a lifetime has been little more than a year, but with the offseason drama, it’s almost as if fans got a bonus season of Southern Charm.
-But now we are two weeks away from season six of the hit Bravo series, and though it was delayed by legal rumblings, the cast is back, with new friends and seemingly a new cast member will be introduced.
+But now we are two weeks away from Season 6 of the hit Bravo series, and though it was delayed by legal rumblings, the cast is back with new friends and seemingly a new cast member to be introduced.
 And though former politician Thomas Ravenel has been cut from the cast, he will be mentioned by name and mugshot.

-Bravo has been teasing fans with the season six trailer, and little clips, but on May 15, fans will finally get to see what the world of Southern Charm looks like PT (post-Thomas).
+Bravo has been teasing fans with the Season 6 trailer and little clips, but on May 15, fans will finally get to see what the world of Southern Charm looks like PT (post-Thomas).
 The embattled politician is back in legal peril, and in the series’ offseason, he sued Bravo in an effort to control what could be said about him and what could be shown, according to PageSix.

 But Bravo never took the matter seriously, dismissing it by saying through a spokesperson that everyone has the right to free expression.
 They suggest that this is revenge for his termination.